lychok/MyBuildTool/README.md

 # MyBuildTool
-The Cmake&amp;Qt Linux and Mac tools with full example
+The Cmake &amp; Qt Linux and Mac tools with full example